 With multiple generations working side by side for several years now, much has been written about the key differences that affect the ability of multigenerational teams to collaborate successfully.
 Some organizations have taken this advice to heart and work to consciously reflect these differences when it comes to selecting and cultivating teams.
 Others have dismissed the advice as irrelevant, unimportant, or simply too overwhelming to do much about.

 Here are observations and advice culled from our recent interviews with our younger counterparts.
-We welcome additional feedback, ideas or advice from our readers from any generation for future editions of Communiqué and other articles we’re working on.

 - Take the time to teach us.
 We know that you have wisdom we can benefit from, but sometimes we don’t know the best way to get at it.
 We know, for example, that a lot of thought must go into making some of the tough and complex decisions you need to make, but unless we understand the logic and rationale, we can’t learn from you.
 Plus, we may not be happy with some of the decisions you make if we can’t understand why you made them.
 Ask us for our input.
 Involve us in making decisions when it’s appropriate.
 Find time to spell out for us the reasons you say and do the things you do so we can capitalize on your knowledge.
 And who knows?
 We may have ideas of our own that you can use as well.